 How to Store

-Store any leftovers, once fully cooled, wrapped in plastic wrap and stored in an airtight container at room temperature for 3 days or in the fridge for 5 days.
+Store any leftover pumpkin bread, once fully cooled, in an airtight container at room temperature for 3 days or in the fridge for 5 days.

-Or freeze slices, once cooled, and freeze in a zip top storage bag with as much air removed as possible for up to 6 months.
+Or freeze slices, once cooled, and in a zip-top storage bag with as much air removed as possible for up to 6 months.
 Thaw in the fridge or at room temperature.

 Best Tips for Success

-• Serve chilled or slightly warmed or toasted.
-(If it’s been a few days and the bread is getting a little dried out, toast it!)
+• Serve chilled or slightly warmed (if it’s been a few days and the bread is getting a little dried out, toast it!)

 • Use homemade pumpkin puree or canned puree.